 Personal information is defined in PIPEDA as information about an identifiable individual, but does not include the name, title or business address or telephone number of an employee of an organization.
 In other words, it does not include the information that one expects to find on a business card.

 In most cases, the firm obtains your consent to collect, use and disclose your personal information.

 Usually, if you retain this office, the firm assumes to have obtained your implied consent to the collection and use of your personal information, however, at times your express consent may be requested, either verbally or in writing.
 Generally, your personal information is collected directly from you at the start of or during the course of your retainer with the firm.
 Sometimes information about you may be obtained from other sources such as a government registry or other professionals who serve you.

-Use of Personal Information at Clement Syed Law Professional Corporation
+Use of Personal Information at Muir Syed Law Professional Corporation

 Withdrawal of Consent

 You may withdraw your consent to the collection, use and disclosure of your personal information at any time, subject to legal and/or contractual restrictions and upon reasonable notice.
 Your withdrawal of consent to the collection, use and disclosure of your personal information may impact the firm's ability to represent you and provide you with legal advice.

 Generally, your personal information is not disclosed to third parties without your consent unless permitted or required by applicable laws or court orders.
 The following are some examples your personal information may be disclosed: such disclosure is necessary to collect fees or disbursements; contract with a third party to provide the firm certain services such as archival file storage or insurance.
 (In such cases, contractual or other means are used to ensure the third party service provider is bound by obligations regarding privacy which are consistent with this policy); or engaging experts or other law firms on your behalf.